Safety & trust assumptions

 Three mechanisms keep BTC custody with the depositor at all times.

 - Pre-signed exit paths.
-Every release path is constructed and signed at vault creation, before any BTC moves.
-The depositor's signatures are explicitly required, along with the Application Vault Keepers' co-signatures and the Universal Challengers' attestations.
-After creation, no participant can single-handedly prevent a valid spend along those paths, and no participant can fabricate a new one.
+Every release path is constructed and signed at vault creation, before any BTC moves into the final vault output.
+The depositor's signatures are required on depositor-controlled release paths, along with the required participant signatures for the agreed transaction graph.
+After creation, no participant can fabricate a new spend.

 No single party, including the Vault Provider, can unilaterally release a depositor's BTC.
 Every canonical spend requires either the depositor's signatures or the depositor's pre-committed authorization established at vault creation.

-- The depositor's own Bitcoin address — via the repayment path (the Vault Provider drives the claim, taking the commission), depositor self-claim, or the Pre-PegIn refund.
+- The depositor's own Bitcoin address, via the withdrawal-after-repayment path, depositor self-claim, or the Pre-PegIn refund.

 This set is fixed when the vault is created and is enforced by Bitcoin's consensus rules through the Taproot script.
 Even in a catastrophic bug elsewhere in the system, BTC in an existing vault cannot leave this set: doing so would require a Bitcoin spend that was never signed and is not encoded in any leaf of the script.
 Bitcoin will not accept such a spend.